sicktastic/antwonlee.github.io/_posts/2016-06-02-why-i-am-a-good-engineer.md

 learn.
 With that, I am okay that I don't know all the frameworks or languages out there.
 I am okay that I don't know all the popular libraries other there.
 I am okay that we all start as a newbie with many things in life at some point.
+I am okay that I am not the best.

 What matters to me is that, there is so much to learn—and that makes me passionate about being an engineer.
-We are always newbies at something, and that makes it this field so exciting.
+There is so much to learn from others and to teach others what you have learned.
+We are always newbies at something, and that makes this field so exciting.